Zulko/moviepy/docs/index.rst

 Contribute!
 --------------

 MoviePy is an open source software originally written by Zulko_ and released under the MIT licence.
-It works on Windows, Mac, and Linux, with Python 2 or Python 3.
-The code is hosted on Github_, where you can push improvements, report bugs and ask for help.
-There is also a MoviePy forum on Reddit_ and a mailing list on librelist_.
+It works on Windows, Mac, and Linux, with Python 3.6+.
+The code is hosted on Github_, where you can submit improvements, report bugs and ask for help.
+There is also a MoviePy subreddit_ and a `Gitter chat`_.

 .. raw:: html